7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

     {ok, State}.
 ```

-The handler just prepends the text "Server received: " to whatever text arrives through the websocket and sends the new text back.
+The handler just prepends the text "Server received: " to whatever text arrives through the websocket and sends the new text back to the client.

 Here's the special upgrade request that gun needs to send to cowboy: